Bosiljevo: History

-The area has been inhabited since the neolithic, as evidenced by pottery found in a site near the village of Hrsina.
+The area has been inhabited since the Neolithic period, as evidenced by pottery found in a site near the village of Hrsina.

-The earliest references to Bosiljevo are from documents dating back to the year 1334, when Ivan the Archdeacon of Gorica mentioned the parish church of Sancti Mauri in Bozilio in the constitution of the Zagreb bishopric.
-The Bosiljevo castle was built most likely in the early 15th century, and its first owner was Bartol IX Frankopan, member of the Frankopan family.
+The earliest references to Bosiljevo date back to documents from the year 1334 when Ivan the Archdeacon of Gorica mentioned the parish church of Sancti Mauri in Bozilio in the constitution of the Zagreb bishopric.
+The Bosiljevo castle was most likely built in the early 15th century, and its first owner was Bartol IX Frankopan, a member of the Frankopan family.

+During the fortification of Karlovac in 1588, Bosiljevo was part of its supply chain, being counted together with Dubovac, Novigrad and Ribnik.
+Ozalj owed the same as all of these four.
+Each owed 6 carts of timber, and although there were complaints about the conduct of the soldiers stationed in Karlovac, the order was complied with.

+For the fortification of For the fortification of Ivanić in 1598, Bosiljevo and Novigrad had to supply 30 labourers.

+On 17 September 1602, the županijski sudac Bernardo Severšić issued from Bosiljevo a judgement on a case between the Frankapan family members Juraj, Nikola and Vuk on the one hand ant the Vlachs of Gomirje on the other.

+On 30 September 1632, a document written by a committee including Ivan Adam à Vernegg and Zagreb cleric Ivan Somogy tasked with delimiting the border between the possessions of the Zrinski family and of the Frankapan family was written in Bosiljevo.

+On 9 June 1774, Gregorij Knežić lord of Bosiljevo drew up in Bosiljevo on behalf of the widow lady Ana Vojković and her housekeeper Elizabeth de Pozzi a list of duties of freemen in Jadrč and Osojnik.
+The transcript survives in the HDA in Zagreb, and was published by Rudolf Strohal.
+The original survives in the HDA, and was published by Rudolf Strohal.

+In 1870, the road through Štokani was repaired.

-Cultural and historical monuments, such as the Castle Frankopan (which has been in a desolate state of frame since the Nons were expelled in the late 70's), the ruins of the castle Steljnik, old mansions, churches and monasteries yield the county a certain attraction.
+Cultural and historical monuments, such as the Castle Frankopan (which has been in a desolate state of frame since the nuns were expelled in the late 70's), the ruins of the Castle Steljnik, old mansions, churches and monasteries yield the county a certain attraction.

 Two volunteer fire departments are presently active in Bosiljevo.
-The first one was founded in 1934 by Matija Bukovac.
-The other in Grabrk was founded in 1951.
+The first one, DVD Bosiljevo, was founded on 2 December 1934 by Matija Bukovac.
+The other, DVD Grabrk, was founded on 17 June 1951.
+Together with the DVD Prikuplje in Ribnik, these make up the VZ Općine Bosiljevo.

 There is also a local cultural club called "Frankopan" and the hunting club "Družac".